vmware/powershell-module-for-vmware-cloud-foundation-power-management/docs/index.md

 # PowerShell Module for VMware Cloud Foundation Power Management

-`VMware.CloudFoundation.PowerManagement` is a PowerShell module that supports the ability to automate the shut down and start up of the [VMware Cloud Foundatiоn][docs-vmware-cloud-foundation]  management domain or VI workload domains using aPowerShell script.
+`VMware.CloudFoundation.PowerManagement` is a PowerShell module that supports the ability to automate the shut down and start up of the VMware Cloud Foundatiоn]management domain or workload domains using aPowerShell script.

 [:material-powershell: &nbsp; PowerShell Gallery][psgallery-module-power-management]{ .md-button .md-button--primary }